 Last year I set myself a project to make 52 new recipes.
-It really was good to try new dishes and rustle up things that I would usually buy pre-made, so this year I am aiming to continue to try something new each month.
+It really was good to try new dishes and rustle up things that I would usually buy pre-made.
 Below are recipes from last year, some firm favourites, plus I will add new ones throughout this year.

 Baking is a science so needs a bit of precision.
 Cooking on the other hand has no rules - play a little...miss things out that you don't like, add those that you do.
 Does the recipe suggest 250g of something but you have 300g and won't use the extra 50g in a day or two?
 Then throw it all in.
 Handful, splash, glug, dollop...use as much or as little as you fancy.

 Useful swaps: 1 tablespoon of fresh herbs is equal to 1 teaspoon of dried herbs.
 Thyme, marjoram, rosemary, oregano and sage are interchangeable as are basil, tarragon, dill, chives, flat leaf parsley.
 I also swap out cinnamon, allspice, nutmeg and mace.
 Juniper berries can be replaced with black pepper.

 The following are also interchangeable: marsala, madeira, sherry, port, ale, cider, white wine, red wine, vermouth.